robbintt/outlines/summaries/rules_for_radicals_1971.md

 Author: [Saul Alinksy](https://en.wikipedia.org/wiki/Saul_Alinsky)

-### To The Reader - Don't provide materials for direct action, especially to people you think you trust
+### To The Reader - Don't store or supply materials for "Anything Illegal", *especially* for "People You Trust"

 In 2012-2017, the FBI has repeatedly radicalized left-wing organizations to cross strict legal barriers in perceived assistance of domestic terrorism.